 These preparers could also face criminal prosecution and/or additional penalties.

-With this process, we can stop return preparers who are costing the government and taxpayers a great deal of money in EITC overpayments.
+With this process, we can stop return preparers who are costing the government and their clients a great deal of money in overpayments.
 The preparers listed below were each permanently barred from preparing federal tax returns for others.
-Returns filed by these preparers resulted in over 120 million dollars in harm to the government and taxpayers.
+Returns filed by these preparers resulted in over 120 million dollars in harm to the government and their clients.

-Department of Justice news releases announced injunctions against return preparers all involving EITC Due Diligence violations.
+Department of Justice news releases announced injunctions against return preparers all involving Due Diligence violations.

 A federal court permanently barred Teresa Chism of Durant, Mississippi, from preparing federal tax returns for others.
 According to the government’s civil complaint, Chism, who operated her business as Lady T. Taxes, prepared federal income tax returns that fraudulently overstated her customers’ claims for refunds.
 The complaint alleged she did so by claiming refundable credits, including the EITC and credits for education expenses, that her customers either were ineligible to receive, or were not entitled to receive in the amounts claimed on the returns.
 It also alleged Chism frequently fabricated Forms W-2 and submitted them with a tax return as evidence of a customer’s eligibility for the EITC.
 Read more about the Chism injunction here.

 - A federal court permanently barred Nathaniel Kimble, of Greenville, Mississippi, and his Greenville, Mississippi, business, Kimble Tax Service, from preparing federal tax returns for others.
 The complaint also alleged that Kimble knowingly prepared federal income tax returns for customers that understated the customers’ tax liability and overstated refunds they claimed by inflating or fabricating earned income tax credits that his customers were not eligible to take.
 (January 22, 2015) Read more about the Kimble injunction here.